 As part of eventual graduation requirements, students are required to take essay courses.
 See Graduation Requirements for essay course requirements for the degree.

 In first year, students should consider taking a course that satisfies both the breadth requirement, and part of the essay requirement.
 For example, Women’s Studies 1020E counts as both a category B course and an essay course, as do English 1020E, Philosophy 1000E, Film Studies 1020E, Writing 1000F/G and Writing 1020F/G.

 Western has a timetabling tool called Draft My Schedule, where students can build a conflict-free timetable before registering for courses.
 Review this New Student information for details on how to read the academic calendar, use the registration system and some helpful tips to make enrolment easier.

 Once a conflict-free timetable has been created, students can add their courses in Student Center.
-Use the Step-by-Step Registration Guide for assistance in enrolling in courses.
+Use the step-by-step Visual Detailed Guides for assistance with adding, dropping and swapping courses.

 If you are a new student in the School of Health Studies, welcome - we are excited to have you join us in September!
 Please take the time to watch this video, to better understand course selection rules and tips for Health Sciences students.
 If you still have questions after watching the video and haven't yet booked a one-on-one appointment with a Summer Academic Orientation Advisor, you can do so here: https://sao.uwo.ca/phone.html